 - Remove all loose parts from the carton.
 Separate and check with the list of loose parts.
-See Figure 2. - Remove the packing materials from around your saw. - Carefully lift saw from the carton and place it on a level work surface.
+See Figure 2. - Remove the packing materials from around your - Carefully lift saw from the carton and place it on a level work surface.
 This saw is heavy.
 To avoid back injury, get help when needed.

-- Do not discard the packing materials until you have carefully inspected the saw, identified all loose parts, and satisfactorily operated your new saw. - Your saw has been shipped with the saw arm secured in the down position.
-To release the saw arm, push down on top of saw arm and cut the tie-wrap. - Lift the saw arm by the handle.
-Hand pressure should remain on the saw arm to prevent sudden rise upon release of the tie wrap. - Examine all parts to make sure no breakage or damage has occurred during shipping.
+- Do not discard the packing materials until you have carefully inspected the saw, identified all loose parts, and satisfactorily operated your new saw. - Your saw has been shipped with the saw arm locked in the down position.
+To release saw arm, push down on top of saw arm and pull out the lock pin.
+See Figure 4. - Hand pressure should remain on the saw arm to prevent sudden rise upon release of the lock pin. - Examine all parts to make sure no breakage or damage has occurred during shipping.